MicrosoftDocs/mixed-reality/enthusiast-guide/using-steamvr-with-windows-mixed-reality.md

 ### Windows Insider Program

-Windows Mixed Reality is a part of Windows 10.
+Windows Mixed Reality is a part of Windows 10 and Windows 11.
 Many fixes and features that affect SteamVR users come with the Windows OS.
-If you want to try the latest Windows 10 preview builds, we encourage you to join the [Windows Insider Program](https://insider.windows.com).
+If you want to try the latest Windows 10 and Windows 11 preview builds, we encourage you to join the [Windows Insider Program](https://insider.windows.com).

 ## Enabling motion reprojection for SteamVR Apps